Posted By Norman Gasbarro on May 19, 2011

 The bridge’s toll house was built on an abutment on the south side of the track on the approach to the bridge.
 It remained intact for over 100 years until Hurricane Agnes hit in 1972.
 At that time the flooding waters washed away the foundation under the structure. it was therefore necessary to raze the historic building.

 Today little remains of the bridge that was once so vital to the life of this Lower Northumberland County borough.
 The pier beds may still be viewed in the river, and 196 car-loads of pure pea coal remain on white Island where there were dumped as fill.
 The rest of the bridge is a memory.
 (Troutman, page 50).

 For those interested in railroads and bridges of the Civil War era, the Troutman book is a “must have”.
 The book is filled with photographs, current and vintage, as well as stories involving the lore of the bridge and railroad as well as the towns in the surrounding area.
-The book can be purchased directly from the publisher, Sunbury Press at their web site.

 The pictures that follow show some of the area around Herndon today and the area of the Susquehanna River where the bridge once stood.
 They were taken in April and May of 2011, when the river was at near flood stage, so the ruins of the bridge piers are not visible.